VesnaSUG/FOAM-Recipes/foam-tutorial.md

 to omit it from the create screen for this class by setting <code>createVisibility</code> to <code>HIDDEN</code>.
 Since the property is not editable, we also adjusted <code>updateVisibility</code> to read-only.

 The other property that needs some context is <code>category</code>.
 The possible values for this property are the values enumerated in <code>RecipeCategory</code> ENUM.
-To define them, we need to create a new file named RecipeCategory.js and place the type in the following:
+See file named RecipeCategory.js:

 ```
 foam.ENUM({